Tuesday, December 9, 2014

 Tootsietoy furniture, made of a metal alloy, was produced by the Dowst Brothers Company of Chicago, Illinois from approximately 1922 to 1937.
 I have seen vintage catalog ads from 1940 showing both the 1922 and 1930 models of furniture still being sold.
 This fragile furniture was made in ½" to 1' scale and modeled after early 1920s furniture.
 In 1930 the company brought out new models that reflected the changes that had occurred in real furniture.
 This newer line included pieces with working parts.
 Because the furniture was small, the metal alloy was not especially strong and many pieces are now found with missing legs or other parts.
 The paint did not adhere to the metal well, so many pieces are found with chipped or missing paint.
 I'm quite sure I don't have a pristine piece in my collection.

 All the pieces in the dining room, with the exception of the tea trolley, are a part of the models introduced in 1930.
 In some vintage ads this table is shown with the older style dining chairs.
-The triangular china cabinets have celluloid "glass" and the tiny shelves are only large enough to hold colored beads....don't tell my peeps.
+The triangular china cabinets have celluloid "glass" and the tiny shelves are only large enough to hold colored beads.

 The work table on the right with the support bars between the legs is part of the original kitchen set from 1922.
 The other pieces are from their 1930 production line...the Hoosier cabinet with opening doors and drawer, the stove with an oven door that opens, the sink table updated with the sink now in the middle position, the fridge with opening door and shelves, the table without support bars, and the updated office style chairs.
 The housekeeper, Hilda, is a little bisque doll made in Japan.

 I see the lady of the house, Mrs. Leona Falstaff, is thinking about playing the piano.
 Leona is a bisque doll from Germany.
 The floor lamp, library table, and Victrola (radio/record player) are from the earlier production line.
-The piano came in a complete set of the new line of living room furniture and also in a set referred to as the music room which also included a chair and ottoman, side table, drop-shade lamp, and the newer model of radio.
+The piano came in a complete set of the new line of living room furniture.
+It also in a music room set and included a chair and ottoman, side table, drop-shade lamp, and the newer model of radio.
 The painted surfaces of the gilt pieces seem to have weathered the years much better than the other painted models.

 Mr. Arthur Falstaff put his book down and is on his way to the kitchen to get a tall cool one...or maybe to get his flask out of the pot plant while Leona is not looking.
 The parlor furniture is from the 1930 production line with the exception of the lamp from the original series.
 These pieces with the crackled surface also came with a solid flocked surface.
 The lithographed rug is a great match with this set.